Prime suspect in murder of Suzy Lamplugh dies in jail

 In 2002 he was named as the prime suspect in the 1986 disappearance of estate agent Suzy Lamplugh, which he denied.

-Miss Lamplugh was declared dead, presumed murdered, after going missing at the age of 25, having left her west London office to meet a mystery client known only as Mr Kipper.
+Ms Lamplugh was declared dead, presumed murdered, after going missing in July 1986 at the age of 25.

+She left her west London offices to meet a mystery client known only as “Mr Kipper” for a flat viewing and was never seen again.

+Her car, a white Ford Fiesta, was found abandoned in Stevenage Road, Fulham, and police believe she was abducted and murdered.

 In 2018, police carried out excavations at Cannan’s mother’s former home in Sutton Coldfield but nothing was found.